Altium-Designer-addons/scripts-libraries/Scripts - PCB/SelectAssyDesignators/README.md

 2023-05-23 by Ryan Rutledge : v1.2 - added IPCB_Text inspection function for debugging

 2023-05-24 by Ryan Rutledge : v1.3 - fixed bug with debugging flag set to false caused by Delphi short-circuit logic

+2023-06-07 by Ryan Rutledge : v1.4 - fixed bug with justification not being applied to text that hadn't had it manually changed before (thanks, Brett Miller!); updated message box styles